gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 </script>
 ```

-We need to lookup the location to supply the colors, then setup another
+We need to lookup the attribute location to supply the colors, then setup another
-buffer and put the colors in it.
+buffer and attribute to give it the colors.

 ```
   ...